Pulse Sequencer

 - Sample / wavetable / patch data shared by both paths is uploaded once to FireStorm DDR3 via the MIPI bulk path.

-- Sequencer events are timed by Pulse's MIDI scheduler — the same scheduler dispatches events to chipset voices (QSPI writes) and to AMY voices (local AMY note-on).
+- Sequencer events are timed by Pulse's MIDI scheduler — the same scheduler dispatches events to Tempest voices (QSPI writes) and to AMY voices (local AMY note-on).

 Pulse's other audio sources — tracker engines and the classic synth emulators — coexist with AMY as additional Pulse-side voices.
 The 32 MB PSRAM is large enough to hold a respectable sample library and several AMY patch banks simultaneously.
 Speech synthesis is provided by SAM on DeMon — Pulse dispatches text or phoneme events over the SPI link and DeMon renders the audio, streaming it to FireStorm independently.

 The codec (WM8958 / WM8960) is wired directly to FireStorm.
 Pulse does not drive the codec — it sends audio to FireStorm and FireStorm drives the codec.
-The architectural reason: the chipset audio engine, the AMY stream, any application-generated audio from FireStorm itself, and the audio side of HDMI output all meet at the FireStorm mixer; the codec sees the final mix only.
+The architectural reason: Tempest, the AMY stream, any application-generated audio from FireStorm itself, and the audio side of HDMI output all meet at the Tempest mixer; the codec sees the final mix only.

 UI Path

-- Music-performance sprites — VU meters, scope traces, level indicators, animated mixer faders rendered with rotation
+- Music-performance sprites — VU meters, scope traces, level indicators, animated mixer faders (position + scale/flip/rotation in the display list)

 - Sample / pattern browser sprites — icons, waveform thumbnails, animated track strips